German implementation of the EU Gender Pay Transparency Directive: Legislation not expected before 2027

 • Even once the legislation is in force, central employer-facing obligations will not bite immediately.
 The ministry has confirmed that pay reporting duties and the individual right to pay information will not become effective until June 2028.

-• The Directive already has legal consequences: public-sector employers may face direct vertical effect, and German courts are required to interpret existing national law in light of the Directive.
+• The Directive already has legal consequences: Public-sector employers may face direct vertical effect, and German courts are required to interpret existing national law in light of the Directive.

 • Private-sector employers are not directly bound by the unimplemented Directive.
 However, they should be aware that the interpretive obligation on courts could lead to a gradual shift in case law even now, ahead of formal transposition.